 In Washington, D.C., it is unlawful for any person to knowingly or intentionally manufacture, distribute, possess, or possess with intent to manufacture or distribute a controlled substance.
 If you are facing any of these charges, an experienced DC drug lawyer can help guide you through the Washington, DC legal system.
 Furthermore, we have provided a more detailed examination of the drug laws in DC for your convenience.
-Drug crime, however, can be a complicated intersection of irrational behavior and ineffective policies, as we discuss in our article on Addiction, Alcoholism, and Crime.
+Drug crime, however, can be a complicated intersection of irrational behavior and ineffective policies.

 Possession of a Controlled Substance

 A person cannot knowingly or intentionally possess a controlled substance in the District unless it was obtained directly from, or pursuant to, a valid prescription or order of a licensed medical practitioner acting in the professional course of his or her practice.
 Possession of a controlled substance is punishable by up to 180 days in jail and/or a $1,000 fine.
 Depending on the amount and type of the controlled substance at issue, a Washington, DC conviction for possession with intent to distribute or for distribution of a controlled substance can be punished by up to 30 years in prison and/or a $75,000 fine.

 The term “controlled substance” means a drug or other substance, or immediate precursor, as detailed in specified statutory schedules.
 The term controlled substance, however, does not include distilled spirits, wine, malt beverages, or tobacco.

 To convict a person for possession of a controlled substance in DC, the government has to establish two elements: the nature of the substance and possession by the defendant.
 Possession is defined in terms of personal custody and control.
 The government may establish that possession is either actual or constructive.